 If you watch bodybuilders at the gym, you’ll often find that they use a rather oddly shaped hex deadlift bar, especially once they get to some more serious weight ranges.

 That gym equipment is called a hex trap bar, and before you just load it up for your next set of deadlifts, it’s important to understand how it’s different from a standard straight hex deadlift bar.

-I’ve encountered more than one beginner who made some simple calculation mistakes because they didn’t understand the weight difference.
+I’ve encountered more than one beginner who made some simple calculation mistakes because they didn’t understand the hex bar weight difference.

 How much do hex bars weigh?
-One of the attractions with a trap bar is that they come in different weight ranges, which brings the advantage of not needing as many weight plates.
+One of the attractions with any brand-name trap bar is that they come in different weight ranges, which brings the hex deadlift bar advantage of not needing as many weight plates.

-In most gyms, you’ll find three different trap bars, and you should always check the weight rating on these hex bar weights before pulling them out of the power rack.
+In most gyms, you’ll find three different hex bars with a hexagonal shape, and you should always check the weight rating on these hex bar weights before pulling them out of the power rack.